 BSH is subject to the Bank Recovery and Resolution Directive, which we consider an operational resolution regime.
 Therefore, we apply our Advanced LGF analysis, under which we consider the risks faced by the different debt and deposit classes across the liability structure should the bank enter resolution.
-BSH is a domestic subsidiary of DZ BANK, and we include it into the resolution perimeter of the parent for the purpose of our Advanced LGF analysis, which is based on the liability structure at the DZ BANK level.
+BSH is a domestic subsidiary of DZ BANK, and we include it in the resolution perimeter of the parent for the purpose of our Advanced LGF analysis, which is based on the liability structure at the DZ BANK level.

-In line with our standard assumptions, we further assume residual TCE of 3%, post-failure losses of 8% of tangible banking assets, a 25% runoff in junior wholesale deposits and a 5% runoff in preferred deposits.
+In line with our standard assumptions, we further assume a residual TCE of 3%, post-failure losses of 8% of tangible banking assets, a 25% runoff in junior wholesale deposits and a 5% runoff in preferred deposits.
+Because we use private data provided by DZ BANK to determine current amounts of senior unsecured and junior senior debt as well as our future new issuance expectations, we do not disclose the underlying volumes of the liability tranches included in our Advanced LGF analysis for the group.

-For BSH's deposits and issuer ratings, our LGF analysis indicates an extremely low loss-given-failure, leading to a three-notch uplift from its a2 Adjusted BCA.
+For BSH's deposits and issuer ratings, our LGF analysis indicates an extremely low loss given failure, leading to a three-notch uplift from its a2 Adjusted BCA.

-Government support
+Government support considerations

-We assume one notch of uplift to our senior unsecured debt and deposit ratings for members of G-Finanzgruppe, reflecting our assumption of a moderate support probability.
+We incorporate one notch of uplift into our senior unsecured debt and deposit ratings for members of G-Finanzgruppe, reflecting our assumption of a moderate probability of support.